jonasmore/JellyJams/SETTINGS.md

 ---

-For additional help, check the application logs at `/app/logs/` or enable debug logging for detailed troubleshooting information.
+For additional help, check the application logs at `/data/logs/` or enable debug logging for detailed troubleshooting information.
+You may also check the container logs using `docker logs jellyjams` from the host CLI.